Report card: Bob Condotta grades the Seahawks’ Week 9 loss to the Bills

 Special teams

-The 60-yard kickoff return to open the game was the longest of the year against Seattle.
-The longest previously had been 30.
+This was the first time all year the special teams were a negative.

-The coverage was better later, with receiver Penny Hart getting a tackle to pin the Bills at their own 18 following the score that made it 27-20.
+The 60-yard kickoff return to open the game was the longest of the year against Seattle — the longest previously had been 30 — and set an unfortunate tone for the day.

 Freddie Swain handled kickoff returns with David Moore banged up.
-But he made a rookie mistake when he brought one out from two yards deep in the second quarter but got only to the 15.
+But he made a rookie mistake when he brought one out from 2 yards deep in the second quarter but got only to the 15.

 Grade: C